JeetShannigrahi21/JeetShannigrahi21.github.io/index.md

   <article class="bio">
     <h2>About Me</h2>
     <p>
-      I am a second year Master's student (researc-based) in Physics at the University of British Columbia, Canada.
+      I am a second year Master's student (research-based) in Physics at the University of British Columbia, Canada.
 My research interests lie in understanding strongly correlated many-body systems (where for example a charge carrier couples to its environment), and analysing the consequent emergent quasiparticles and collective excitations exhibited by such systems (polarons, magnons, polaritons).
 I am interested in comparing and adopting different analytical and numerical methodologies for tackling such systems, particularly working around certain constraints finite size effects and steep scaling issues in higher dimensions.
 Beyond my familiarity with traditional condensed matter techniques, I am broadly interested in the possible application of quantum algorithms (such as Quantum Phase Estimation) to such problems.
     </p>
 <p>
       At UBC, I am working with  <a href="https://phas.ubc.ca/~berciu/" target="_blank" rel="noopener noreferrer">